-- a) the Minister must be submitted to the Department of Water and Environmental Affairs; - b) the MEC must be submitted to the provincial department responsible for environmental affairs; - the delegated organ of state, where relevant, must be submitted to the delegated organ of state.
+- a) the Minister of Water and Environmental Affairs must be submitted to the Department of Environmental Affairs; - b) the Minister of Justice and Constitutional Development must be submitted to the Department of Environmental Affairs: - c) the MEC must be submitted to the provincial department responsible for environmental affairs: - d) the delegated organ of state, where relevant, must be submitted to the delegated organ of state.

-3. An appeal must be:-
+3. An appeal must be:

-a) on an official form obtainable or published by the relevant department;

-b) accompanied by:

-a statement setting out the grounds of appeal;

-supporting documentation which is referred to in the appeal and is not available to the relevant Competent Authority;

-a statement that the appellant has complied with regulation 62 (2) or (3) together with copies of the notices referred to in regulation 62;

-the prescribed appeal fee, if any.
+- a) on an official form obtainable or published by the relevant department: - b) accompanied by: - a statement setting out the grounds of appeal; - supporting documentation which is referred to in the appeal and is not available to the relevant Competent Authority; - a statement that the appellant has complied with regulation 62 (2) or (3) together with copies of the notices referred to in regulation 62; - the prescribed appeal fee, if any.